The support that donors give to educational institutions is invaluable.

 How much time are you spending compiling call sheets or spreadsheets?

-How much time do callers spend on manually filling out forms or looking up donors?
+How much time do callers spend on manually filling out forms, looking up donors, and maintaining a list?

 Failing to Pay Attention to Scripts

-Almost every institution out there has some type of script for their callers to use.
+Almost every institution out there has some type of script for their student fundraisers to use.

-For smaller organizations, it may be tempting to copy the successful scripts of other organizations.
+For smaller organizations, it may be tempting to copy the successful scripts of other universities.

 Equally, you should avoid recycling your scripts each year.
-If they are seeming repetitive and familiar to you, no doubt they feel the same way to your donors.
+If they seem repetitive and familiar to you, no doubt your donors will notice the same.
 Instead, refresh and update them on a regular basis.

 Solution

-Write your own script or contact a local marketing or public relations firm that does pro bono work to get a compelling, mission-specific script.
+Come up with your own messaging or contact a local marketing or public relations firm that does pro bono work to get a compelling, mission-specific message.

 Another consideration when thinking about call scripts has to do with implementation.